asdf-format/asdf/docs/asdf/extending/resources.rst

                 ├─ __init__.py
                 ├─ bar-2.3.4.yaml
                 └─ baz-8.1.1.yaml

+``pyproject.toml`` is the preferred central configuration file for Python build and development systems.
+However, it is also possible to write configuration to a ``setup.cfg`` file (used by `setuptools`) placed in the root directory of the project.
+This documentation will cover both options.

 In ``integration.py``, we'll define the entry point method and have it return a list with a single element, our `DirectoryResourceMapping`